sonata-project/SonataAdminBundle/Resources/doc/cookbook/recipe_dynamic_form_modification.rst

         // $subject is your underlying model,
         // do what you need to figure out if you'll have to modify the form if ($subject->isNew()) {
+            // The thumbnail field will only be added when the edited item is newly created
             $formMapper->add('thumbnail', 'file');
         }
       }